akasumitlamba/Vibe-Vault/README.md

 # Vibe Vault

-Vibe Vault allows you to download your favorite YouTube Music playlists as MP3 files directly to your computer.
+Vibe Vault allows you to download your favorite YouTube Music playlists as MP3 files directly to your PC.
 It provides a simple web interface for ease of use.

 ![image](https://github.com/user-attachments/assets/bcb1de00-f47f-46c5-9704-916d05a0030d)